 (3) shortening of an enhanced sentence imposed under provisions of the Armed Career Criminal Act (“ACCA”) that the United States Supreme Court found unconstitutional in United States v.
 Johnson (2015) and cases which apply Johnson.

-Generally, PNO assists individuals returning only to certain geographical areas.
-At this time PNO primarily assists individuals who will be released to eastern Virginia, DC, Maryland, northern Illinois (Chicago) and eastern Pennsylvania (Philadelphia).
+Generally, PNO assists individuals returning only to certain geographical areas: the eastern Virginia, DC, Maryland, northern Illinois (Chicago) and eastern Pennsylvania (Philadelphia).
 In certain circumstances and if we determine we can provide meaningful assistance we will try to assist individuals returning to other locations.
-PNO will add additional locations in the future.

 How To Apply